samundrak/fetch-progress/README.md

 # [Fetch Progress](https://samundrak.github.io/fetch-progress)

     Progress of response for fetch API.
-    Get progress report of your response called from fetch like percentage, speed, total, transferred, eta and remaingin.
+    Get progress report of your response called from fetch like percentage, speed, total, transferred, eta and remaining.

 ## Install